andrewsolis/cs401/docs/unit08/intro_css_part_1.rst

 - Select all ``p`` elements that are siblings of headers and change their font size.
 - Select all ``img`` elements that are siblings of headers and change their border to 7px solid black.

+Feel free to add classes and ids to your HTML elements to make it easier to select them with certain combinators.

 Additional Resources
 --------------------